pauljako/boundaries/JSONFILE.md

 - icon: Path to the App icon (A .desktop Entry will not be created without it)
 - de_name: The Desktop Name of the Application  (Can be uppercase and can contain spaces).
 For Example: PyCharm CE
 - bin: When Specified a Command with the given name will be created to execute the Program Quicker
+- startup_wm_class: When Specified the Field StartupWMClass in the .desktop file will be set to it

 # Examples
 ### PyCharm CE 2023.2.1